lventosa/lventosa/README.md

 📚 Mathematics undergraduate student and Economics graduate

-📈 Data analyst
+📈 Working part-time as a data analyst

-📌 Interested in computational statistics
+🤩 Interested in computational statistics